ashesh808/Spring2025-IDS-Challange/README.md

 In the 360-viewer folder, run `npm install` if the app has not been run before.
 Then run `npm run dev` to run the app locally.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-_Teams update this section with any additional instructions on how to run the application._
+In the 360-viewer-be folder, run `pip install -r requirements.txt` if the app has not been run before.
+Then run `python -m flask run` to run the app locally.
+Open [http://localhost:8000](http://localhost:8000) to view the API's Swagger page in your browser.

 ## Hackathon Submission Checklist

- - [ ] Committed all prototype code
+ - [-] Committed all prototype code
- - [ ] Updated README with instructions for running the application
+ - [-] Updated README with instructions for running the application
  - [ ] Transfer repository ownership to `mfitzer-ids`
- - [ ] Created presentation showcasing our work using the PresentationTemplate.pptx
+ - [-] Created presentation showcasing our work using the PresentationTemplate.pptx
  - [ ] Committed the presentation to the repository root folder in PDF format

 ## Judging